caozh502/hfm-roombooker/README.md

 # HfM-roombooker

-this is a program for booking a practice room in HfM (Hochschule für Musik Karlsruhe).
+This is a program for booking a practice room in HfM (Hochschule für Musik Karlsruhe).

 ## Implementation
 Automated web operations using **selenium**